gurish165/factory-floor-designer/docs/prd.md

 A critical aspect of the grid is the coordinate system visibility.
 The coordinate numbers must always be visible on the edges of the grid to help users orient themselves.
 When fully zoomed out, the grid should display numbers from 0 to 5000 in increments of 250, resulting in 20 labels per side.
 As users zoom in, the labeling system should maintain its clarity, with the maximum zoom level showing a 20x20 grid where each line is individually labeled from 1 to 20.
 This consistent labeling approach applies to both the birds-eye and isometric views, ensuring users always understand their position within the vast grid space.

 ### View Toggle
+It is important the view is in isometric style and not perspective.
 Located on the top right of the interface is a toggle button that allows users to switch between the default isometric view and a top-down 2D view (birds-eye perspective).
 When users click this button, the application should immediately re-render the canvas in the new perspective without any transitional animations.
 Both viewing modes must display all objects placed on the grid, though their visual representation will differ based on the perspective.
 In the isometric view, objects appear in their full 3D glory, while the birds-eye view presents only the top-down face of each 3D model.
 Both views adhere to the same zoom and pan mechanics, maintaining consistency in the user experience regardless of the chosen perspective.

 ### Navigation Controls